hessu/aprsc/doc/WINDOWS.md

 work, but it's likely that something "interesting" will pop up.

-This build has been done using [Cygwin][cygwin], a collection of tools which enables you to compile and run Linux and Unix applications on Windows.
+This build has been done using [Cygwin][cygwin], a collection of tools which enable you to compile and run Linux and Unix applications on Windows.

 The aprsc for Windows package contains all the necessary Cygwin bits needed to run aprsc, so you don't need to install Cygwin first.